Luxury desert glamping, vintage sidecars and ancient storytelling

 This morning you’ll be transported to the lunar landscapes of the Agafay Desert, where you’ll appreciate these otherworldly, rocky plains from your unique viewpoint in a vintage sidecar.
 Taking it in turns with a fellow Flash Pack traveler to ride on the back of the motorbike or in the sidecar, you’ll navigate the rugged terrain as you make your way up to the Kik Plateau, over 1,000 meters above sea level.
 Here, with 360-degree views, you’ll be treated to an exclusive picnic.
-It’s a wonderful way to finish your trip, but there’s one more feast in store tonight.
-For your farewell dinner, you’re off to one of the city’s best tapas bars – the perfect place to celebrate 10 days of adventuring achievements as a group of firm friends.
+For your final night dinner, a spot of vibrant entertainment is in order.
+Comptoir Darna is an assault on the senses, where your delicious Moroccan feast will be served alongside live music and belly dancers.
+It’s loud and wonderfully over the top – the perfect place then, to celebrate 10 days of adventuring achievements as a group of firm friends.

 Day 11 Goodbye, Morocco

 Today you’ll be checking out and transferring to Marrakech airport for your flight home.
 You’ve done it.
 A 10-day epic journey across Morocco’s vast and changing landscapes.
 There’s no doubt you’ll leave with stories to last a lifetime as well as some new friendships, too.